zalora/aloha-server/README.md

-# aloha-server
+# Aloha-Server

-## Why do we need the aloha-server?
+## Why do we need the Aloha-Server?

 Due to problems running (scaling) [Aloha](https://github.com/zalora/aloha "Aloha") in our production environment, we split the app in a server part, which is pretty much the vanilla